 5 things to do when baby starts standing in the crib

 Babies typically learn how to stand sometime in the 7-12 month range.
-It’s so fun seeing them cruise around coffee tables and smiling…less fun when they’re standing in the crib at 3am, stuck and can’t get down!
+It’s so fun seeing them cruise around coffee tables and smile…less fun when they’re standing in the crib at 3am, stuck and can’t get down!
 Here are 5 things to do when baby starts standing in the crib.

 What to do when your child starts standing in the crib